Muhammad-Faizan-sudo/ECG-Signal-Classficationi/README.md

  [  1  34   0 149]]

-How to Run the inference the model
+How to Run the inference?
 1. create the virtual env
 2. pip install -r requirements.txt
 3. Change the path of img in inference.py